punchplatform/starters/README.md

 You can write your own Java or Python functions using the punch SDK.
 Refer to the [custom_nodes](custom_nodes) guide.

-## Tools
+## Simulator Tool

-A few helper tools are provided to ease the day-to-day working with the punch.
+A simulator tool is provided to ease the day-to-day working with the punch.
 To include these in your path type in:

 ```sh
 . activate.sh
 ```

+You can now inject logs by simply calling `simulate.sh` from anywhere in the starters' repository.